 After many successful years, Jordan sold his Grand Prix team in 2005 and pursued a number of other business interests – as well as forming a rock band named The Robbers.

 As well as being inducted into the Irish Motorsport Hall of Fame recently, Eddie has been awarded two prestigious awards in Ireland: the James Joyce Award from the Literary and Historical Society of the University College Dublin and the Gold Medal of Honorary Patronage of the University Philosophical Society of Trinity College, Dublin to honour his contribution to motor racing and his charity work over the years.

-On the 28th March 2012, Eddie was awarded an honorary OBE in recognition of his services to charity and motor racing.
+Eddie was awarded an honorary OBE in recognition of his services to charity and motor racing.